narsingm/movie-task-nestjs-nextjs/README.md

 ## Getting started

-Open "backend" Folder and follow below steps:
+To get started with this project, open "backend" Folder and follow below steps:

 1. Install dependencies: